Inverting cosmic ray propagation by Convolutional Neural Networks: Summary and discussion

-In summary, the greatest advantage of our method is that when a new dataset comes or an existing dataset is updated in the future, we do not need to retrain the networks nor redo the whole MCMC analysis.
-The trained machine can easily update the likelihood distribution of the CR model parameters. {Furthermore, to demonstrate the usefulness of inverse function of propagation equation in this work, we have only fed pseudo-spectra into the network.
-However, if the CR spectra for the whole energy range are precisely measured by future detectors, the experimental spectra can be directly used for the network inputs.
-In addition, other spectrum like anti-proton, Helium-3 and Helium-4 can be included into the training, but currently these spectra suffer from large uncertainty~\cite{Wu:2018lqu}. }
+In summary, the greatest advantage of our method is that when a new dataset is introduced or an existing dataset is updated, we do not need to retrain the networks nor repeat the whole MCMC analysis.
+The trained model can easily propose an approximate likelihood distribution of the CR model parameters.
+Furthermore, to demonstrate the usefulness of the inverse function of the propagation equation in this work, we have only fed pseudospectra into the network.
+However, if future detectors precisely measure the CR spectra for the whole energy range, the experimental spectra can be directly used for the network inputs.
+In addition, other spectra, such as anti-proton, Helium-3 and Helium-4 can be included in the training, but currently, these spectra suffer from large uncertainty~\cite{Wu:2018lqu}.

-Here we comment on our choice of the initial mock data that the chi-squares of the old data are 10 times larger than the one being updated.
-This assumption is indeed conservative compared to the real situation because the future error bar might be only improved by a factor of a few.
-Under such an update, our pseudo-data shall be more reliable so that our machines can give the confidence interval with more controls.
+Here, we comment on our choice of the initial mock data, where the chi-square metrics of the old data are designed to be ten times larger than the one being updated.
+This assumption is indeed conservative compared to the actual situation because future CR experiments might only improve the error bars by lesser factor.
+Under such an update, our pseudospectra shall be more reliable so that our networks can provide confidence interval with more controls.